syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Advanced-Features.md

-3.Add a method SetupOptions to fill the comboboxes with the operator choices.
+3.Add a method SetupOptions to fill the combo boxes with the operator choices.
 Inside the Ok_Button_Click event handler, form the filter string by writing the extracted values from the form in a valid syntax.
 Then close the form.
 The CancelButton would simply close the form.